vijayshinva/AzureWireGuard/README.md

 [WireGuard][wireguard] VPN is a rethink of how VPN software are designed and is receiving genuine appreciation from the community.
 This [Azure Bicep template][azure-bicep] helps you to setup a WireGuard VPN server quickly, taking care of all the configuration steps.

-# What does this Azure ARM template do ?
+# What does this Azure Bicep template do ?
 - Create an [Azure Resource Group][azure-rg].
 The name of all resources are generated automatically to avoid any conflicts.
 - Create an [Ubuntu Server][ubuntu] Virtual Machine.
     - You will be prompted for a password during the setup.
 The default admin name is `vmadmin`